mrinsin/100-days-of-code/log.md

  Day 1: April 05, 2017

-**Today's Progress**: Finished 10 hours worth of HTML, CSS & Bootstrap tutorials and challenges in 4 hours.
-Nice refresher!
+**Today's Progress**: Finished 15 hours worth of HTML, CSS, Bootstrap & jQuery tutorials and challenges, coded until 3 am.
+My dog died on Monday, and when I am sad I either stop working or work way way too much.
+I guess at least I was productive?

 **Thoughts**: I've been afraid of CSS and Bootstrap in the past (I realize now it was only because I didn't have deep enough understanding of it) but now I feel so good and confident!

-**Link(s) to work**: https://github.com/mrinsin/100daysofcode/commits/master
+**Link(s) to work**: https://github.com/mrinsin/100daysofcode/commits/master  , https://codepen.io/mrinsin/pen/VpOwoR

  Day 2: April 06, 2017